 Students are expected to engage with their learning through:

-* Independent reading and reflection through the preparation of the weekly readings.
+* Independent reading and reflection through the preparation of the assigned readings.

-* Engagement with and use of the course material in group/class discussions, other in-class activities and the preparation of a learning portfolio.
+* Engagement with and use of the course content and material in the learning activities and the preparation of a learning portfolio.

 * Independent research for the preparation of the essay assignment.

-This UG course shares its weekly 2-hour seminar with PG students.
+This UG course is taught jointly with PG students.

 Entry Requirements (not applicable to Visiting Students)

 |Pre-requisites||Visiting students should have at least 3 courses in a suitable subject area at grade B or above (or be predicted to obtain this).
 We will only consider University/College level courses.